nashville-software-school/bangazon-inc/book-1-orientation/chapters/CLASS_BASICS.md

 ### Fields

-Much like **properties**, **Fields** are use to store values in an object.
+Much like **properties**, **Fields** are used to store values in an object.
 Unlike properties fields are usually marked as **`private`** meaning they cannot be accessed outside the object.
 The concept of storing private data that is only accessible inside the object is referred to as **encapsulation**.

 ```cs
 public class Box